tanmaybasu/Early-Prediction-of-Anorexia-and-Depression-Over-Social-Media/README.md

 The analysis and performance for prediction of signs of depression over the given data is presented in the paper: http://ceur-ws.org/Vol-2125/paper_182.pdf.

-For any further query, comment or suggestion, you may contact Sree Kalyani at jandhyalasri@gmail.com
+For any further query, comment or suggestion, you may contact Sayanta Paul at sayanta95@gmail.com, Sree Kalyani at jandhyalasri@gmail.com or Tanmay Basu at welcometanmay@gmail.com